Blistt/bp-regulator/README.md

 ### Non-personalized recommendation
 Non-personalized recommendations will use the same model for all users.
 Ideal for users not in the database yet, with no historical biometric and BP data provided yet.
-To get non-personalized recommendations, go to the "nonper_user_config.json" file in the "configs/recommendation" folder to enter the predictor variable values (e.g., sleep minutes, steps, historical_bp).
-Do the same with the "query_config.json" file located in the same folder for query parameters (e.g., how many features to recommend for).
+To get non-personalized recommendations, go to the `nonper_user_config.json` file in the `configs/recommendation` directory to enter the predictor variable values (e.g., sleep minutes, steps, historical_bp).
+Do the same with the `query_config.json` file located in the same directory for query parameters (e.g., how many features to recommend for).

 Run the following command:
 ```bash